State-of-the-Edge/glossary/CONTRIBUTING.md

 ## Technical Steering Committee

-The project is overseen by a Technical Steering Committee (TSC), which is be responsible for all technical oversight of the open source Project.
-At the outset, the Project’s Committers make up the initial TSC.
+The project is actively seeking nomations for its Technical Steering Committee (TSC).
+The TSC is responsible for technical oversight of the open source Project, ensuring accuracy and fair play.
+If you would like to nominate yourself or someone else for the TSC, please

 ## Guidelines